Difference Between Public Documents and Private Documents

-1. Section 74 of the Indian Evidence Act defines public documents:- Documents forming the act or records of sovereign authority namely Parliament, Legislative Assemblies, official bodies, tribunals, public officers or any part of India or of Commonwealth or foreign country.
+Section 74 of the Indian Evidence Act defines public documents as “Documents forming the act or records of sovereign authority, namely Parliament, Legislative Assemblies, official bodies, tribunals, public officers, or any part of India or of Commonwealth or foreign country.”

 Section 75 of the Indian Evidence Act says that all other documents other than public documents are private documents.

 Public documents are prepared by public servants while discharging their official or public duty.
-Private documents are those documents which are prepared by a person in his private interest and right.
+Private documents are those documents that are prepared by a person in his private interest and right.

-Private documents are kept in the custody of the person to whom it belongs and it is not available for inspection to the general public.
+Private documents are kept in the custody of the person to whom it belongs, and it is not available for inspection to the general public.
 Example: A person’s ID card, gift deed, passport are all private documents.

-Before proving private documents one of the conditions laid down under section 65 is to be fulfilled else it cannot be admitted in judicial proceedings.
+Before proving private documents, one of the conditions laid down under section 65 is to be fulfilled else it cannot be admitted in judicial proceedings.

-Some examples of private documents are salary slips, unregistered will, registered sale deed, memorandum, documents kept by post and telegram office.
+Some examples of private documents are salary slips, unregistered will, registered sale deed, memorandum, documents kept by post, and telegram office.

 The CPIO, SC of India vs Subhash Chandra Agarwal 2009 SC

-In this case Gujarat High Court held that a private Waqf deed which is recorded in the office of sub-registrar is a public document.
+In this case, Gujarat High Court held that a private Waqf deed, which is recorded in the office of sub-registrar, is a public document.

-Proceedings of the legislature → Journals, published acts, copies printed by order of garment
+- Proceedings of the legislature → Journals, published acts, copies printed by order of garment

-Program elation, orders, reserve regulation issued by Majesty or Privy Council → Copies in London Gazette, printed by Queen’s printer.
+- Program elation, orders, reserve regulation issued by Majesty or Privy Council → Copies in London Gazette, printed by Queen’s printer